edinburgh-napier/set09121/lectures/lecture1.md

 ### Contact details:

-Babis: **b.koniaris@napier.ac.uk**
+Leni Le Goff: **l.legoff2@napier.ac.uk**

 - The best time to ask for help is during the practical sessions.
-- Try and complete the practical before the class and then ask questions during the lab time.
+- Ideally, try and complete the practical before the class and then ask questions during the lab time.
+- At least, you have to finish the lab during the week following the practical.
 - In other words: make sure you work on this outside the assigned time!